straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 ```

 ## Polynomial Linear Regression
+ ý=b₀+b₁X₁+b₂X₁²+..bₙX₁ⁿ
+ - Now the X feature may be at a higher power. ie X₁²
-Polynomial linear regression is just a type of multiple linear regression.
+ - Polynomial linear regression is just a type of multiple linear regression.
 It is still a linear model
-ý=b₀+b₁X₁+b₂X₁²+..bₙX₁ⁿ
 - X portion is not linear .. but Linear regression applies to the coefficients (b1) part.
 Trying determine the coefficients so can plug in varying X values and determine the output.
 - The linear/non-linear refers to the coefficients (b) and if the function can be expressed as a linear combination of coefficients.
 - Do not need to apply feature scaling